home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 1 always zero for Envoy Metered without meters.
 2 resets to zero when reaching ~1.92MWh for Envoy Metered without meters.
 3 Not available on Legacy models and ENVOY Standard with recent firmware.
-4 Only on Envoy metered with configered and connected meters.
+4 Only on Envoy metered with configured and connected meters.
 5 L\<n\> L1,L2,L3, availability depends on which and how many meters are connected and configured.

 ### Inverter Sensors